Pelosi: No more virus bailouts without state and local aid

 That suggests an election-season battle in which a compromise might ultimately be necessary.

-The virus has battered state budgets from coast to coast, with the dormant economy withering their sales tax revenues and stratospheric job losses driving up their unemployment benefit costs.
+Pelosi’s remarks came on the day the virus’s U.S. death toll surpassed 50,000 and as 1 in 6 American workers have filed for unemployment benefits in just five weeks.
+State budgets from coast to coast have been battered, with the dormant economy withering their sales tax revenues and stratospheric job losses driving up their unemployment benefit costs.

 But Washington’s battle over aiding them has taken on a partisan tone.
 Some of the hardest-hit states — and most outspoken governors — include reliably Democratic New York, California and Illinois.